hannotify/javas-concurrency-journey-continues/sections/5-scoped-values.md

 ### ❌ Don't migrate when... <!-- .element: class="fragment" data-fragment-index="3" -->

 <ul>
-    <li class="fragment fade-in-then-semi-out" data-fragment-index="4">your thread-local is used in a two-way fashion.</li>
+    <li class="fragment fade-in-then-semi-out" data-fragment-index="4">your thread-local is used in a two-way fashion;</li>
+    <li class="fragment fade-in-then-semi-out" data-fragment-index="5">you don't expect to use virtual threads.</li>
 </ul>

 ---